Release Date: November 5, 2020 (North America)

 I enjoyed seeing Kotone’s musings when she realized she was crushing on Rindo bigtime! 😂 …and their little date episode was just hilariously cute.
-Shout out to the part where the other four (non-human) patrons gangs up on Rindo, demanding he returns Kotone back immediately, right after their date😂 (I was cackling the whole time during that scene).
+Shout out to the part where the other four (non-human) patrons gangs up on Rindo, demanding he returns Kotone back immediately, right after their date😂 (I was cackling the whole time during the “Hell Police” scene).
 I also appreciate how mature and reasonable the heroine acted in Rindo’s story.
 Unexpectedly, this route was really good romantic-wise.

 As far as the plot goes, I believe this was yet again, another tragic route not only to Rindo, but also to a few side characters, who were quite prominent throughout the game.
 Brace yourself for some intense plot-twist!

 - p r e c i o u s